OpenCombine/OpenCombine/README.md

 ##### Swift Package Manager
 ###### Swift Package
-To add `OpenCombine` to your [SwiftPM](https://swift.org/package-manager/) package, add the `OpenCombine` package to the list of package and target dependencies in your `Package.swift` file. `OpenCombineDispatch` and `OpenCombineFoundation` projects are currently not supported on WebAssembly.
-You should either omit them from the list of your dependencies if your project targets WebAssembly exclusively, or exclude them with [conditional target dependencies](https://github.com/apple/swift-evolution/blob/main/proposals/0273-swiftpm-conditional-target-dependencies.md).
+To add `OpenCombine` to your [SwiftPM](https://swift.org/package-manager/) package, add the `OpenCombine` package to the list of package and target dependencies in your `Package.swift` file. `OpenCombineDispatch` and `OpenCombineFoundation` products are currently not supported on WebAssembly.
+If your project targets WebAssembly exclusively, you should omit them from the list of your dependencies.
+If it targets multiple platforms including WebAssembly, depend on them only on non-WebAssembly platforms with [conditional target dependencies](https://github.com/apple/swift-evolution/blob/main/proposals/0273-swiftpm-conditional-target-dependencies.md).

 ```swift
 dependencies: [